 However, if you would like to find a single-family home sooner rather than later, you may want to reconsider.

-In today’s market, social media is a valuable tool for marketing and simply getting the word out about available personal property or homes.
+In today’s market, social media is a valuable tool and one of the best innovative ideas for marketing and simply getting the word out about available personal property or homes.

 Thus, it is not too surprising that you can benefit from using your social media accounts to find that perfect manufactured home.

 In fact, when it comes to Facebook, there are amazing tools that can help you find exactly what you are looking for, such as the recommendation and their Marketplace.